Well the fans had all been clamoring for “one good Slytherin” since about Book 2, hadn’t they? It looks like Rowling finally listened to them.

 Consequently it was way too easy for other people to co-opt the System, or to hijack the rules.
 You’ll notice that everything fell apart almost as soon as any pressure was brought to bear on the weak points.

 But that’s not necessarily Horace’s fault.
-And you will notice that 19 years after Voldemort’s fall, Harry’s verdict regarding what is all-too-obviously yet another iteration built off of what is essentially ‘Horace Slughorn’s template of a “proper” wizarding world’ is; “all is well”.
+And you will notice that 19 years after Voldemort’s final defeat, Harry’s verdict regarding what is all-too-obviously yet another iteration built off of what is essentially ‘Horace Slughorn’s template of a “proper” wizarding world’ is; “all is well”.

 • • • •